100% tax compliance with smart e-Invoicing 100% tax compliance with smart e-Invoicing

 Switch Language

 e-Invoicing under GST denotes electronic invoicing defined by the GST law.
-Just like how a GST-registered business uses an e-way bill while transporting goods from one place to another.
-Similarly, certain notified GST-registered businesses must generate e invoice for Business-to-Business (B2B) transactions.
+Just how a GST-registered business uses an e-way bill while transporting goods from one place to another.
+Similarly, certain notified GST-registered businesses must generate an e invoice for Business-to-Business (B2B) transactions.
+Taxpayers must comply with e-invoicing from 1st August 2023 if their annual aggregate turnover exceeds the Rs.5 crore in any financial year from 2017-18 onwards.

 Latest Updates